Hiring! I'm currently looking for a postdoc working on remote attestation, trusted computing and distributed ledgers. Apply here! (topic 2)

 Below are some ideas for thesis work.
 If you are interested in one of these or have some ideas of your own, don't hesitate to write me an email or drop by my office.
 You can also look at the list of completed theses where I have been supervisor or examiner.

 Below are past and current students which I have (co-)supervised.
-If you are interested in doing a thesis, check out the student project ideas, possible thesis projects at the RTSLAB master theses page, or even better, come up with your own idea and send me an email.
+If you are interested in doing a thesis, check out the student project ideas, or even better, come up with your own idea and send me an email.

 - Sana Lin, co-supervisor